Interview with Jo Lancaster. One

 Description

 After leaving school, Jo Lancaster was an aircraft apprentice with Armstrong Whitworth Aircraft Company in Coventry.
-After volunteering for the Air Force, he trained as a pilot and completed a tour on Wellingtons with 40 Squadron from RAF Alconbury.
+Having volunteered for the Air Force, he trained as a pilot and completed a tour on Wellingtons with 40 Squadron from RAF Alconbury.
 Following a period as an instructor at an operational training unit, he flew another tour of operations.
 After the war Jo became a test pilot and was the first man to eject from an aircraft in danger using a Martin-Baker ejection seat.

 Creator